eeshvardasikcm/dev-video-maker-adk/video-generation/Veo2_Integration.md

 1.  **Immediate API/SDK Investigation:** Quickly determine if Veo 2 offers a production-ready API or SDK for programmatic access.
 This is crucial for rapid integration.
 2.  **Targeted Feature Implementation:** Based on the API/SDK capabilities, define specific, impactful video generation features that can be implemented within the Hackathon timeline.
 Examples include:

     * Generating short, themed video clips based on text prompts or data inputs.
     * Creating dynamic visual elements or transitions for existing video projects.
     * Exploring any readily available production-level features for stylistic video generation.
-3.  **Direct Integration Efforts:** Focus on directly integrating with the Veo 2 API/SDK, bypassing extensive experimentation or proof-of-concept phases.
+3.  **Direct Integration Efforts:** Focus on directly integrating with the Veo 2 API/SDK.
 4.  **Dependency Management:** Immediately identify and manage any necessary production-level libraries or dependencies required for Veo 2 integration.

 ## Potential Challenges (and Mitigation Strategies)